AdaCore/training_material/courses/spark_essentials/050_flow_analysis/02-flow_analysis.rst

     + Because it is not known if the initial value is read
     + Because it is not known if the object is fully written on all paths

-  - Precision can be recovered by adding a user contract
+  - Precision can be recovered by adding a programmer contract

 --------------
 Bronze Level